-There have been judicial and Congressional challenges to certain aspects of the ACA, and we expect there will be additional challenges and amendments in the future.
-In January 2017, Congress voted to approve the Budget Resolution that authorizes the implementation of legislation that would repeal portions of the ACA.
-The Budget Resolution is not a law; however, it is widely viewed as the first step toward the passage of repeal legislation.
-Further, on January 20, 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the ACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the ACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
-Congress also could consider subsequent legislation to replace elements of the ACA that are repealed.
-We cannot predict how the ACA, its possible repeal, or any legislation that may be proposed to replace the ACA will impact our business.
+Since its enactment, there have been judicial and congressional challenges to numerous provisions of the ACA, and we expect there will be additional challenges and amendments in the future.
+In January 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the ACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the ACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
+The U.S. House of Representatives passed legislation known as the American Health Care Act of 2017 in May, 2017, which would repeal and replace certain aspects of the ACA if ultimately enacted.
+More recently, the Senate Republicans introduced and then updated an ACA replacement bill known as the Better Care Reconciliation Act of 2017.
+The Senate Republicans also introduced legislation to repeal the ACA without companion legislation to replace it, and a "skinny" version of the Better Care Reconciliation Act of 2017.
+Each of these measures was rejected by the full Senate.
+Congress will likely consider other legislation to replace elements of the ACA.
+We continue to evaluate the effect that the ACA and its possible repeal and replacement could have on our business.